 - When did the symptoms begin?

-- What makes the symptoms worse or better?
-(Chorea symptoms tend to worsen when a patient is stressed.)
+- What makes the symptoms better or worse?
+Do your chorea symptoms tend to worsen when you’re stressed?

-- Do you have a family history of hyperthyroidism or Huntington’s disease?
+- Do you have a family history of Huntington’s disease?

 - fluphenazine (Prolixin)

 - olanzapine (Zyprexa)

 Other drugs reduce the amount of dopamine in the brain, such as reserpine and tetrabenazine (Xenazine).
 Medications known as benzodiazepines, such as clonazepam (Klonopin), may also help to reduce chorea.